joshcanhelp/josh-to-11/content/post/5-new-business-card-design.md

 ---
-title: "New business card design"
+title: "New Business Card Design"
 layout: post
 excerpt: "Layer-by-layer, inch-by-inch.
 The message is more effective as a snowball, building momentum and speed and power and influence over time, than as one massive onslaught.
 A better presence is made by just that: presence."
 date: 2008-04-12 15:08:25